There is nothing as exciting as taking a walk along the beach and stumbling across a fossil that dates back hundreds of millions of years.

 More experienced collectors might invest in special tools to break open boulders, but a sharp pair of eyes and a bucket for collecting is all you’ll need to take with you to the places listed here.

 The abundance of fossils strewn along the Jurassic Coastline is just one of the reasons why this area is the UK’s only natural UNESCO World Heritage Site.
-At the heart of the coastline lies Lyme Regis, which hosts its annual Fossil Festival from 2 – 4 May.
+At the heart of the coastline lies Lyme Regis, which hosts its annual Fossil Festival every spring.
 Visitors will be able to take part in guided fossil walks, meet scientists from the British Antarctic Survey and purchase fossils and fossil-based arts and crafts from the Fossil Fair.

 Visitors from across Europe flock to Herne Bay to search the fossiliferous beds.
 Shark teeth, mostly belonging to the Stratiolamia macrota, are the most prevalent type of fossil found.
 For the best chance of finding natural treasures amongst the sediment, head to the beach at Beltinge just east of Herne Bay, and walk further east towards Reculver.
-Now is a great time to visit, as the spring tides mean that water levels are extremely low, allowing visitors to search a wider area of the shoreline.
+Visit during spring tides when water levels are extremely low, allowing visitors to search a wider area of the shoreline.